wuseal/JsonToKotlinClass/README.md

 # JsonToKotlinClass
 A plugin for Kotlin generate Kotlin data class code from a json string

+A plugin for Kotlin to convert Json String into Kotlin data class code

 ### How to use
 * Search 'JsonToKotlin' in Intellij Idea Plugin Repositroy Or AndroidStudio Repository And Install it.
 * Restart your Develop tools